ResearchComputing/Documentation/docs/running-jobs/batch-jobs.md

 ## Batch Jobs and Job Scripting

-Batch Jobs are by far the most common job on Summit.
-Batch jobs are resource provisions that run applications on nodes away from the user.
-Batch jobs are commonly used for applications that run for a long period of time or applications that require little to no user input.
+Batch jobs are by far the most common type of job on Summit.
+Batch jobs are resource provisions that run applications on nodes away from the user and do not require supervision or interaction.
+Batch jobs are commonly used for applications that run for long periods of time or require little to no user input.

 Batch jobs are created from a job script which provide resource requirements and commands for the job.